ACe-command/TSMSG_Hackathon/TECHSTACK.md

 * **Map (Choropleth):** It reads the `india_state.geojson` file with **geopandas**, merges the forecast data, and uses **Plotly Express** (`px.choropleth`) to color the states based on their surplus/deficit flow.
 * **Trend Chart:** The time-series chart in the second tab uses **Plotly Graph Objects** (`go.Figure`) to plot **Actual** data (solid lines) alongside **Forecasted** data (dotted lines) for the selected state.

----

-I can generate the required dependency files now.
-Would you like the `requirements.txt` and a simple Dockerfile based on this v10 code?